MohcineProject/Expr-compiler-and-pfx-virtual-machine/README.md

 - The project was really beautiful, we enjoyed the realm of functional paradigm, everything seemed coherent
 - The problem was not that it was difficult, i genuinely think it is easy.
-The problem was in understanding the environment and the syntaxe (dune, regexp, the overall structure ...) they took a good amount of time to try to understand them.
+The problem was in understanding the environment and the syntaxe (dune, regexp, the overall structure ...) they took a a lot of time to understand them.
-The already written code was very helpfu along the process

 Notes on the code added :